A “Not-Too-Sweet” Japanese Style Dessert

 Stir to combine until fully incorporated, do not over mix.
 Set this chocolate-flour mixture aside.

-In a clean and dry, non-plastic mixing bowl, whip egg whites on slow speed until frothy, add cream of tartar.
+In a clean and dry, non-plastic mixing bowl, whip egg whites on slow speed until frothy, add second portion of cream of tartar.
 (Note 1)

 Increase speed to med-high, whip until stiff peaks.
 You’ve now made a meringue.
 (Note 2)